HEP-PBSP/colibri/colibri/doc/sphinx/source/theory/theory_predictions/index.rst

 where the :math:`FK_{i,j,k,l,m}` operator has shape :math:`(N_{\rm data}, N_{\rm fl}, N_{\rm fl}, N_{\rm x}, N_{\rm x})`.

-Theoretical predictions in Colibri make use of the standard factorisation theorem for hard scattering processes.

 In colibri, the forward modeling of hadron-hadron data is taken care of in the :py:class:`colibri.theory_predictions` module by the :py:func:`colibri.theory_predictions.make_had_prediction` closure function shown below.